ICJIA/icjia-accessibility-portal/content/faqs.md

 Yes, limited exceptions exist for:

 1. **Archived content** — Content created before the compliance date that is not currently used for services
-2. **Pre-existing documents** — Documents created before the deadline (unless used to apply for or access services)
+2. **Pre-existing conventional electronic documents** — Documents created before the compliance date, **unless** currently used by the public to participate in or benefit from the entity's services, programs, or activities
 3. **Third-party content** — Content posted by third parties not under contract
 4. **Password-protected individual documents** — Documents specific to one person's account
 5. **Pre-existing social media posts** — Posts made before the compliance deadline